Diabetes

 diabetes

-Diabetes is a long-term condition that affects how your body regulates blood glucose.
-It can influence energy, circulation, nerve health, healing, and day-to-day wellbeing.
-If you are looking for broader general health information, this page also connects with support from Exercise Physiology, which can play an important role in diabetes care.
+Diabetes is a long-term condition that affects how your body manages blood glucose.
+It can influence energy, circulation, nerve health, healing, foot health and daily wellbeing.
+This page explains the key issues and links with broader general health information, Exercise Physiology and safe movement support.

 Many people with diabetes benefit from a team approach.
-Your GP, endocrinologist, dietitian, podiatrist, optometrist, physiotherapist, and exercise physiologist may all contribute to better long-term management.
-At PhysioWorks, we commonly help people who need support with safe exercise, foot and lower limb concerns, balance, mobility, and confidence returning to activity.
+Your GP, endocrinologist, diabetes educator, dietitian, podiatrist, optometrist, physiotherapist and exercise physiologist may all play a role.
+At PhysioWorks, we commonly help with safe exercise, lower limb concerns, balance, mobility, strength and confidence returning to activity.

 Common Diabetes-Related Challenges